vanti-dev/sc-bos/cmd/area-controller/README.md

 ## Data Directory

+_Note: This is auto-generated the first time you run the area-controller._

 - `private-key.pem` - private key used for Smart Core, PKCS#8 wrapped in PEM
 - `self-signed.crt` - self-signed X.509 certificate for `private-key.pem` - used before controller has enrolled
 - `roots.pem` - certificates representing the roots of trust, used before enrollment